dry-rb/dry-rb.org/source/gems/dry-monads/index.html.md

   # By default Try catches all exceptions inherited from StandardError.
   # However you can catch only certain exceptions like this
   Try(NoMethodError, NotImplementedError) { 10 / 0 }
-  # => raise ZeroDivisionError: divided by 0 exception
+  # => raised ZeroDivisionError: divided by 0 exception
 end
 ```